German Language Course - (A1,A2,B1,B2)

 Q6.
 How long does it take to complete A1 or B1 German?

 On average, A1 takes around 40–45 hours, while B1 requires additional practice and training depending on the learner’s pace and goal.
+For a new learner, till B1 it takes 4-6 months, if he/she spends at least 3-4 hours in a day with guided preparation.

 Q7.
 Is German required to study in Germany?